LERCAutomation/DataExtractor-UserGuide/setup/setup.rst

 	A comma-separated list of columns that should be included in the data exported for this subset during the extraction.
 The column names are case sensitive and should match the column names in the source table.

 _`Clauses`
 	Any SQL clause that should be used to select the data for this subset.
-This clause could, for example, ensure records are only included that have been entered after a certain date, are verified or are presence (not absence) records.
+This clause could, for example, ensure records are only included that have been entered after a certain date, are verified or are presence (not absence) recordsm, or are subset for particular taxon groups or threatened species.
 Leave this entry blank to export the entire SQL table.

 _`Symbology`
 	The symbology definition for this subset.
 Multiple symbols can be specified for use in the symbology using clauses.
 Each symbol is specified between ``<Symbol>`` and ``</Symbol>`` tags and is defined by the following child nodes: